What is Bacterial Vaginosis?

-Bacterial vaginosis is caused by an overgrowth of bacteria.
-It is a common infection that may be caused by many things, including perfumes, tight clothes, and sex.
-While antibiotics are frequently prescribed, natural remedies such as garlic have been shown to be an equally effective treatment method.
+An overgrowth of bacteria causes bacterial vaginosis.
+It is a common infection caused by many things, including perfumes, tight clothes, and sex.
+While frequently prescribing antibiotics, natural remedies such as garlic, apple cider vinegar, and neem oil or bark are an equally effective treatment method.

 The statements in this article have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.